yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/ui/widget-align.md

 ---

-Continue to read the introductory document of [label-layout.md].
+Continue on to read about [label-layout.md].